Attack on Paul Pelosi: State trial

 After several delays, DePape's state trial began on May 29, 2024.
-Evidence admissible in the state case includes the police body camera footage of the attack, DePape's confession to police, and his "rambling and conspiracy-filled testimony" from his federal trial.
+Evidence admissible in the state case included the police body camera footage of the attack, DePape's confession to police, and his "rambling and conspiracy-filled testimony" from his federal trial.

 On June 6, 2024, the judge dismissed charges of attempted murder, assault with a deadly weapon and elder abuse, finding that trying DePape on these charges following the federal trial would constitute double jeopardy.
 On June 21, DePape was found guilty of five state charges: burglary, false imprisonment, threatening a family member of a public official, kidnapping, and threatening a witness.
 He was sentenced on October 29 to life in prison without parole.

 Post-sentencing and incarceration

 After his sentencing, DePape's father Gene issued an apology statement to both Paul and Nancy on an article from the Los Angeles Times.
 David DePape began serving his sentence at the California Correctional Institution in Tehachapi, California on November 21, 2024.